nrs-org/novelslop/content/vol_01/chap_02.typ

   "Good morning, sis…" said Mona as she rubbed her eyes.

+  Even though she acted sleepy, Mona did wake up from a while ago.
+She heard her sister's footsteps, praying in her mind that it was just her mind playing tricks on her, before having to face the truth that it was time for her to finally open her eyes.

+  For the entire night, the girl had slept for just three hours.
+She remembered her mom last night saying that she should go to bed early because she had to wake up soon tomorrow, and started to regret her decision for staying up that late.

+  Now, she had to face the failures of her ways.
+First was the blinding lights originating from the window.
   Mona tried to open her eyes, but soon found the morning sunlight was too much for her to handle.
 It was not until five minutes later that she finally adjusted her eyes to be able to see things.
 Hazily, that was.